chunkingz/Gateways-Backend/README.md

 ---
 <br>

-## Automated Build for Development server :zap:
+## Automated Build for Development server (in the backend directory) :zap:

 For an automated build, run the script below for Gulp and Webpack.